 Prospective students may compare each online MBA program’s offerings with their personal goals.
 Degrees may hold similar names but present key differences when it comes to program specifics.

-To make this process easier, we have compiled a ranking of Indiana’s top online MBA degrees for 2021.
+To make this process easier, we have compiled a ranking of Indiana’s top online MBA degrees.
 We describe each program’s offerings, showing how they compare in key areas.

 Every university listed is accredited.
 This means an independent body has evaluated the school in key areas of competency and verified that the school can offer high-quality degrees.
 Accrediting bodies for the schools below include:

 Accreditation Council for Business Schools and Programs (ACBSP)